kukolev/neverless/knowledge_base/gdd.md

 * Enemies are able to move through the area of location
 * Enemies move randomly

+#### Enemy attack
+* Enemies are able to attack the player
+* Enemy attack player when last one is in enemy's aggressive range
+* Attack depends on next factors:
+  * Range between player and enemy
+  * Weapon speed
+  * Weapon power

 #### Enemy respawn
 * Enemies respawn at respawn point position